 This one’s for the pros and braves: build your own Hogwarts Castle, a masterful collectible made out of 6,020 pieces that will make you feel like you’ve returned to the School of Witchcraft and Wizardry.

 This microscale model of the iconic Harry Potter castle building kit comes packed with highlights like towers, turrets, chambers, classrooms, creatures, and iconic Harry Potter characters.
-The building kit includes 4 characters from the Harry Potter houses as well as 27 microfigures, making it perfect for imaginative play for younger crowds, and an excellent Harry Potter gift for adult fans.
+The cool building set includes 4 characters from the Harry Potter houses as well as 27 microfigures, making it perfect for imaginative play for younger crowds, and an excellent Harry Potter gift for adult fans.

 When completed, the Castle measures over 22 inches (58cm) high, 27 inches (69cm) wide and 16 inches (43cm) deep, making it a pretty striking decor piece — which just adds to the satisfaction of finishing such a complex project.